 Well cared for in the current long ownership however due to the advanced age of the owner not sailed last season.
 Some fitting out and cosmetic improvement require, but a good survey from 2012 suggests HYPATIA has been kept up over the years.
 A regular successful participator and cup winner in previous Old Gaffer meets and a registered historic ship.

-14th August 2019 lift-out for professional re-paint and varnish.
+September 2019 lift-out and professional hull re-paint and antifoul